Automotive

 It is planned to integrate a driving simulator from the Chair of Traffic Engineering at TUM.
 This will make it possible to carry out virtual tests for which implementation at the real test intersection would be too dangerous or too complex.
 The close proximity opens up a wide range of possibilities for a virtually latency-free combination of driving simulation and real test field, for example by linking both worlds in real time in a single test environment.

-Your contact at IABG
+Your Point of Contact at IABG

 Wolfgang Mohr